ChameleonLeo/StylistBot/README.md

 # NeuralStylist

-Bot is avaliable by username @NeuralStylistBot
+Bot is avaliable by username @NeuralStylistBot<br>
 Bot is powered by Heroku server using the idle concept (the app goes to sleep after 30 minutes of inactivity).
 Thus, it takes about a minute for the Bot to wake up.
 Please, be patient when contacting Bot for the first time per day.

 *An important fact:*
 Model's performance intentionally decreased, because of RAM restrictions on free Heroku account.
-The result would be not impressive (picture resolution is too low).
+The result would be not impressive (picture resolution is too low).<br>
-Bot was deployed just for demonstration of functionality.
+Bot was deployed just for functionality demonstration.
 Locally (depending on device characteristics) it works much better and faster.

 Examples of input and output images: